salesforce/TaiChi/README.md

 ![Algorithms](./readme/USLP_and_DNNC.png)
 1. As explained above, the difference between USLP and DNNC is that USLP reframes the classification task as an entailment prediction between query utterance and semantic label, while DNNC reframes the task as an entailment prediction between query and example utterances
+2. The pretraining of the above NLI models is covered [here](https://github.com/salesforce/DNNC-few-shot-intent)
-2. The USLP model is typically faster than DNNC in training as number of labels are usually lower than the number of examples
+3. The USLP model is typically faster than DNNC in training as number of labels are usually lower than the number of examples

 ### How to Run the Code